10 Essential Things To Do In Dunfermline -Scotland’s Ancient Capital

 Interior of Dunfermline Abbey

-The Abbey is run by Historic Scotland so you can visit and have a look around the interior.
+The Abbey is run by Historic Scotland, you can visit for free to look around the interior.
 Be prepared for a real contrast inside.
 Firstly, the Medieval section is pretty much blank, just an enormous room with nice stained glass but very little information.
-The modern church on the other hand just looks almost like a regular Church of Scotland apart from one rather special difference.
+The modern church on the other hand looks almost like a regular Church of Scotland apart from one rather special difference.

 Historic Dunfermline